exanauts/ExaPF.jl/docs/src/tutorials/batch_evaluation.md

 Once the different structures used for block evaluation instantiated, one is able to solve the power flow in block on the CPU using the same function [`nlsolve!`](@ref).
-The block Jacobian is evaluated with automatic differentiation using a `ArrowheadJacobian` structure:
+The block Jacobian is evaluated with automatic differentiation using a `BatchJacobian` structure:
 ```@example batch_pf
-blk_jx = ExaPF.ArrowheadJacobian(blk_polar, powerflow, State());
+blk_jx = ExaPF.BatchJacobian(blk_polar, powerflow, State());
 blk_jx.J
 ```
-We notice that the `ArrowheadJacobian` computes the resulting Jacobian as a block diagonal matrix.
-The `ArrowheadJacobian` has a slightly different behavior than its classical counterpart `AutoDiff.Jacobian`, in the sense that one has to pass the parameters manually to initiate internally the dual numbers:
+We notice that the `BatchJacobian` computes the resulting Jacobian as a block diagonal matrix.
+The `BatchJacobian` has a slightly different behavior than its classical counterpart `AutoDiff.Jacobian`, in the sense that one has to pass the parameters manually to initiate internally the dual numbers: